Understanding Cauda Equina Syndrome:

 Bladder and Bowel Dysfunction:

 - The inability to control bladder function is a key sign of CES.
 This may manifest as urinary retention, difficulty starting or stopping urination, or complete incontinence.
-Bowel function may also be affected, leading to fecal incontinence or constipation.
+Cauda Equina Syndrome can also affect bowel function, leading to fecal incontinence or constipation.

 Lower Limb Weakness: